 Posterior Tibial Sag

-Patient lies supine with hips and knees flexed to 90°, examiner supports ankles and observes for a posterior shift of the tibia as compared to the uninvolved knee.
+The patient lies supine with hips and knees flexed to 90°, the examiner supports ankles and observes for a posterior shift of the tibia as compared to the uninvolved knee.
 In such a position, gravity pulls posteriorly on the tibia, and in the case of PCL disruption, the tibia falls even or behind the femoral condyles.
-Comparison should be made to the opposite knee.
+The comparison should be made to the opposite knee.

 Posterior sag sign can be observed in extension too.

 A posterior sag on the injured side indicates injury to the posterior cruciate ligament and some secondary restraint lke medial collateral ligament, lateral collateral ligament, posterolateral corner.

 A patient with positive posterior tibial sag may also have false positive Lachman and anterior drawer tests.

 The patient is placed supine with the knee flexed to 90 degrees and the foot placed flat on the examining table.

 [In intact PCL, in this position with the quadriceps relaxed, the tibia is 10 mm anterior to the femoral condyles.

 The gravity pulls the tibia even or behind the femoral condyles when quadriceps relaxed.]